omprakash-mourya/Credit-Card-Fraud-detection/README.md

 - **Business**: Custom cost function (FP cost + FN cost)
 - **Interpretability**: SHAP values for feature importance

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/new-feature`)
-3. Commit changes (`git commit -am 'Add new feature'`)
-4. Push to branch (`git push origin feature/new-feature`)
-5. Create a Pull Request

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 📞 Contact & Support

-For questions, suggestions, or collaboration opportunities:

 **Omprakash Mourya**
 📧 Email: ommourya2006@gmail.com
 💼 GitHub: [@omprakash-mourya](https://github.com/omprakash-mourya)

----

-⭐ **If you find this project helpful, please give it a star!** ⭐

-*Last Updated: August 11, 2025*

-## 🙏 Acknowledgments

-- **Kaggle**: For providing the credit card fraud dataset
-- **Machine Learning Community**: For SMOTE, XGBoost, SHAP, and LIME libraries
-- **Streamlit Team**: For the excellent web app framework

-## 📞 Contact

-For questions or suggestions, please open an issue in the repository.

----

-**Note**: This project is for educational and research purposes.
-For production fraud detection systems, additional considerations around data privacy, real-time processing, and regulatory compliance would be necessary.